maydayv7/creek/flask/README.md

 modal deploy modal_app.py
 ```

+# Setup

+## Models

+Download all the models from [here](https://drive.google.com/drive/folders/143A296pgkTiUGqffE4xG8ADPPEGOY-W2) and place them inside this directory

 ## Environment Variables

 Ensure that a `.env` file is present in this directory containing the following contents: